infinum/qa-handbook/Tools/General tool list.md

 You can use it to catch errors, measure response times, inspect elements, simulate a mobile device, and much more.

-### JSONView
-A Google Chrome extension that will prettify your JSONs when viewing them in Chrome.

 ### Screencastify
 An extension for easily creating tab screencasts in Google Chrome.